weknowinc/try-drupal/README.md

 ### Copy and rename then `.env.dist` file
 ```
-cp .env.dist app/.env
+cp .env.dist .env
 ```

 ### Edit configuration
-Edit the copied `app/.env` file and make changes according to your project needs.
+Edit the copied `.env` file and make changes according to your project needs.

 Example update default `HOST_NAME` from `weknowinc.develop` to `mysite.develop`.